walkabilly/chep801_usask/Data Work/Week3_data_work_R.md

 ### 3. Scatter plots

 Scatterplots plot the relationship between two variables.
 There are lots of things we can do and we will build a plot sequentially.
-We are going to plot the relationship between age and BMI (two continuous variables).
+We are going to plot the relationship between age and physical activity (two continuous variables).

 ```r